nhoening/fjd/README.rst

     [fjd-recruiter] Fired 4 workers in project "default".

-Note that the Dispatcher is started after jobs are created because per default, it will fire workers (kill screen sessions) and terminate itself once it finds the queue of jobs being empty.
+Note that ``fjd-dispatcher`` is started after jobs are created because per default, it will fire workers (kill screen sessions) and terminate itself once it finds the queue of jobs being empty.
 This behaviour can be overwritten with a parameter if needed and then you could have the dispacther running and push jobs in the